trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 - **2021:** It finally moved to the first entry on **Page 5**.
 - **November 2022:** It dropped to **Page 11**.

 This timeline reveals two things.
 First, the "truth" on the internet is malleable and subject to gaming by motivated interest groups.
 Second, Google _can_ fix it, but usually only after manual intervention or algorithm updates that take years to propagate.
-We are relying on a single technology—"Googling" has become a verb—that cannot reliably protect itself from being hijacked by bad actors.
+We are relying on a single technology — "Googling" has become a verb — that cannot reliably protect itself from being hijacked by bad actors.

 **Adversarial Attacks & Russian Propaganda**
 It’s not just search rankings.
 AI systems are now being poisoned.
 We have seen instances where well-funded disinformation networks (e.g., Russian propaganda) actively infect the training data of Western AI tools.
 Since LLMs (Large Language Models) ingest the internet to learn, if you flood the internet with specific narratives, the AI learns those narratives as fact.